Dingwall railway station: History

 The Highland Railway built a small steam locomotive shed near the station and this continued in use by the LMSR and British Railways until closure at the end of steam locomotive operations in the area in the early 1960s.
 It was a sub-shed of the large Inverness facility.

-The station formerly had two signal boxes to supervise the passing loop and junction between the two routes - both were however closed in 1985 when the Radio Electronic Token Block system was introduced by British Rail on the Far North Line.
-The system was initially worked from a control centre at the station, with the line southwards planned for inclusion in the Inverness area resignalling scheme.
-However, when the Inverness scheme was completed in 1988, RETB control was transferred to the new signalling centre there and one here was closed.
-The junction points were altered so that they were (and still are) power operated - drivers of northbound trains use a plunger on the down platform to select the correct route, whilst southbound trains trigger the correct setting by occupying track circuits on the approach to the station.

 Historic Scotland designate the current station and platforms as Category B.

 Accidents and incidents

 In 1897, an evening train from Dingwall heading towards Garve stopped short of a summit, and the rear coaches of the train ran back down the steep ascent towards Dingwall, as the coupling failed.
 They stopped just before reaching the junction to the north of the station.
 The only damage was to some level crossing gates, which were demolished by the coaches.

 On 22 January 2010, a Class 158 Express Sprinter unit (158701) working the 17:15 Inverness to service derailed at Dingwall; nobody was badly injured, but one female passenger was taken to hospital as a precaution.